Zimbabwe top court hears appeal against election result - Journal du Cameroun

 Senior ZANU-PF legal representative Patrick Chinamasa ridiculed the MDC’s legal bid.

-“Just as you cannot give life to a dead horse, even the best lawyers in the world cannot give life to a hopeless case,” he said in a statement.
+“Just as you cannot give life to a dead horse, even the best lawyers in the world cannot give life to a hopeless case,” he said in a statement before the court opened.

 “To those who voted for Chamisa, I ask you to gracefully accept defeat so that the country can move on.”

-The MDC has said it was denied victory by “mammoth theft and fraud”, citing a catalogue of irregularities and discrepancies including incorrect counting and at some polling stations more ballots were counted than there were registered voters.
+The MDC has citing a catalogue of discrepancies including incorrect counting, fake “ghost” polling stations, and at some polling stations more ballots being counted than there were registered voters.

-The court, presided over by nine judges wearing wigs, was expected to deliver a ruling by Friday.

 Derek Matyszak, a legal expert at the University of Zimbabwe, said the opposition faced an uphill struggle given the courts’ historic tilt towards ZANU-PF, which has ruled since independence from British colonial rule in 1980.